get-convex/convex-backend/README.md

 just convex dev
 ```

-This runs the `convex dev` code-watching service to push any application code
+The `convex` script in `Justfile` automatically adds appropriate `--url` and
-changes to the backend.
+`--admin-key` flags to point the CLI to the local backend.

 To run the client web application you can run the demo Vite server via: